Products

 But why a 10.1% increase?

-According to the UK Treasury data, inflation grew by 10.1% in 2022 — which was higher than the 5.2% growth in average earnings and the 2.5% baseline.
+According to the United Kingdom Treasury data, inflation grew by 10.1% in September 2022 — higher than the 5.2% earnings growth and the 2.5% baseline.

-The triple lock scheme ensures that pensioners’ income is steady and in line with the rising cost of living.
+The triple lock uprating ensures that pensioners’ income is steady and in line with the rising cost of living.

-For instance, if price inflation hits 3%, the pension rises by 3%, protecting retirees from reduced spending power.
+For instance, if price inflation hits 3%, the State Pension rises by 3%, protecting retirees from reduced spending power.

-And as we mentioned above, inflation rose to 10.1% in 2022, but pensioners were cushioned by the triple lock, receiving a 2023 State Pension increase consistent with inflation rates.
+As mentioned earlier, inflation in the UK rose to 10.1% in September 2022, but pensioners were cushioned by the triple lock, receiving a 2023 State Pension increase consistent with inflation rates.

 The triple lock guarantees pensioners a minimum annual increase of 2.5% on their State Pension.

-So, in a year when price inflation and wage growth are low (below 2.5%), pensioners will still see a respectable increase in their pension payments.
+So, in a year when price inflation and wage growth are low (below 2.5%), pensioners will still see an increase in their pension payments.

 The State Pension triple lock ensures that pensioners are not left behind as the nation’s earnings rise.